Witiyana Marika

-Witiyana Marika is an Aboriginal Australian musician, filmmaker and elder, known for being a founding member of the band Yothu Yindi and producer of the film High Ground.
+Witiyana Marika (born 1961) is an Aboriginal Australian musician (for which he was dubbed "the black Elvis"), filmmaker and elder, known for being a founding member of the band Yothu Yindi and producer of the film High Ground.

 Early life and family

-Marika was born into the Rirratjingu clan of the Yolngu people of Arnhem Land, Northern Territory of Australia, and raised in Yirrkala.
+Witiyana Marika was born in 1961 into the Rirratjingu clan of the Yolngu people of Arnhem Land, Northern Territory of Australia, a member of the Marika family.
+His father was land rights activist Roy Dadaynga Marika, who was famously involved in the Yirrkala bark petitions in 1963 and the Gove land rights case in 1971, which was the first significant legal case for Aboriginal land rights in Australia.
+His mother was noted artist Ms. D. (Djerrkngu) Eunice Yunupingu (c.1945–2022), whose sisters included artists Gulumbu Yunupingu, Barrupu Yunupingu, and Nancy Gaymala Yunupingu, among others.

+Marika was raised in Yirrkala, where he was immersed in Yolngu culture and songs, learning to play clapsticks and singing along with the elders.
+He spoke 13 Indigenous dialects before learning English.
+His name means "morning star", which is of cultural significance to Yolngu peoples, as Barnumbirr, their name for the planet Venus.

-He is a member of the Marika family, and is also a son by lore of the actor David Gulpilil (who died in 2021).
-His mother was noted artist Ms. D. (Djerrkngu) Eunice Yunupingu (c.1945–2022), whose sisters included artists Gulumbu Yunupingu, Barrupu Yunupingu, and Nancy Gaymala Yunupingu among others.
+Marika is also a son by lore of the actor David Gulpilil (deceased 2021), and Mandawuy Yunupingu was his uncle.

 Music career

-Marika was in the original line-up of Yothu Yindi when they formed in 1986.
-He sang in traditional style, singing clan songs of the Yolngu people known as manikay, played bilma clapsticks, and danced.
+Marika's uncle, Mandawuy Yunupingu, spotted his nephew singing and dancing, and asked him to join him in a new band, which was Yothu Yindi, formed in 1986.
+Marika sang in traditional style, singing clan songs of the Yolngu people known as manikay, played bilma clapsticks, and danced.

+Marika was an international star in his 20s.
+He was dubbed "the black Elvis" owing to his "onstage swagger and electric smile".
+The band's most famous song was about Indigenous land rights in Australia, called "Treaty".
+Re-released in 1991, it was the first song by an Indigenous-led band to achieve chart success in Australia, and reached number 6 on the US's Billboard Hot Dance Club songs.
+Yothu Yindi toured the world, including a performance at the United Nations in New York for the launch of International Year for the World's Indigenous People in 1993.
+The huge cultural change and rock and roll lifestyle took its toll, and he abused alcohol at times, leading him to return home and aim to be a cultural leader.

 In 2017, along with fellow longtime members Malngay Yunupingu and Stuart Kellaway and several new musicians, including his son Yirrmal, he played in Yothu Yindi & The Treaty Project, with the newly-formed band performing live across Australia into 2019.

+In 2021 Marika, by then a clan elder, directed the Yarrapay Festival at Buku-Larrngay, where he played with Yothu Yindi.
+He continues to perform as a musician as of March 2026.